-by Svante E. Cornell (vol. 6, no. 12 of the Turkey Analyst)
+By Svante E. Cornell (vol. 07, no. 01 of the Turkey Analyst)

-by Svante E. Cornell (vol. 6, no. 8 of the Turkey Analyst)
+By Gareth H. Jenkins (vol. 07, no. 01 of the Turkey Analyst)

-by Halil M. Karaveli (vol. 6, no. 2 of the Turkey Analyst)
+By Halil M. Karaveli (vol. 6, no. 23 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.